 Police fatally shoot man after woman stabbed at Scarborough home; SIU called in

-A man has died after being shot by Toronto police inside a home in Scarborough on Saturday afternoon.
+Toronto police officers have fatally shot a man inside a Scarborough home where they were called after a woman was stabbed on Saturday afternoon.

-Officers were initially called to a home in the area of Midland Avenue and Kingston Road shortly after 2:30 p.m. for a stabbing.
+Officers were initially dispatched to a residence in the area of Midland Avenue and Kingston Road shortly after 2:30 p.m. for reports of a stabbing.

-When they arrived, police learned that a male suspect was still in the house with a child.
+When police arrived, they learned that a male suspect was still inside the house with a child.

 Toronto police Chief James Ramer said there was an interaction between officers and the suspect, resulting in him being shot.